JeannieFallon/homelab-net/03_net-monit-stack/README.md

 ## Options

-### `automated/`: Ansible-Based Deployment
+### Ansible Automated Deployment

-If you already have a working [Ansible](https://www.ansible.com/) control node, you can use the Ansible runbook to automatically deploy and configure the full monitoring stack.
+If you already have a working [Ansible](https://www.ansible.com/) control node, you can use Ansible playbooks to automatically deploy and configure the full monitoring stack.
 This approach is faster, repeatable, and designed for infrastructure-as-code workflows.